LepStyc/fivem-server-template/README.txt

-artefacts is the folder for artefacts fivem please insert your artefacts in this
+create folder artefacts and place your artefacts/fivem/build_server version in this

+for start :
+    open terminal and exec this cmd ".\start.bat"